-where, InP_i and InP_j represents natural log of population of country i and country j respectively.
-The population of the trade partner countries can be proxy to the market size and therefore they can be positively related to trade components, i.e. β_4 and $\beta_5 > 0$.
-On the other hand, if we see as increase in population decreases per capita GDP then the population can have negative relation to trade components, i.e. β_4 and $\beta_5 < 0$.
+where, $InP_i$ and $InP_j$ represents natural log of population of country i and country j respectively.
+The population of the trade partner countries can be proxy to the market size and therefore they can be positively related to trade components, i.e. $\beta_4$ and $\beta_5 > 0$ .
+On the other hand, if we see as increased in population decreases per capita GDP and hence propensity to consumption then it can have negative relation to trade components, i.e. $\beta_4$ and $\beta_5 < 0$ .

-There is strong empirical relationship between the size of a country's economy and the volume of both its imports and its exports (Krugman et al., 2009).
+"There is strong empirical relationship between the size of a country's economy and the volume of both its imports and its exports" (Krugman and Obstfeld, 2009).
 The idea of the gravity model is that the larger economies consume more and produce or sell more.
 Two larger economies relatively involve in larger amount of trade compared to two smaller economies because of their larger spending on consumption.
 However, the relationship is constrained by the trade related barriers such as physical distance between countries that can be proxy to transportation costs and other related variables.
 The size of economy is generally given by its size of total GDP value and market size by population.
-The gravity model is a natural way to determine the expected trade volume between trade partners;

-however, extension of the model with country or region specific factors can increase accuracy of estimation.
+The gravity model is a natural way to determine the expected trade volume between trade partners, however extension of the model with country or region specific factors can increase accuracy of estimation.

-Data Description
+3.2 Data Description